 The Brainerd area provides premier fish habitat.
-In addition to the Mississippi River, the immediately upstream Rice Lake provides important fisheries habitat near the Project.
+In addition to the Mississippi River, Rice Lake is immediately upstream and provides important fisheries habitat near the Project.
 Rice Lake is an impoundment of the Mississippi River created by the Brainerd Dam.
-As such, it contains both typical lake and riverine fish species (27).
+As such, it contains both typical lake and riverine fish species [27].

-The MNDNR surveyed the Rice Lake fishery in August 2014 and sampled 17 fish species, including black crappie, bluegill, bowfin (dogfish), brown bullhead, channel catfish, greater redhorse, hybrid sunfish, largemouth bass, northern pike, pumpkinseed, rock bass, shorthead redhorse, silver redhorse, smallmouth bass, walleye, yellow bullhead, and yellow perch (28).
-Although no muskellunge were sampled during the survey, there are reports of this fish species being caught in both Rice Lake and the adjoining reach of the Mississippi River as the MNDNR stocks this species in the Mississippi River.
+The MNDNR surveyed the Rice Lake fishery in August 2014 and sampled 17 fish species, including black crappie, bluegill, bowfin (dogfish), brown bullhead, channel catfish, greater redhorse, hybrid sunfish, largemouth bass, northern pike, pumpkinseed, rock bass, shorthead redhorse, silver redhorse, smallmouth bass, walleye, yellow bullhead, and yellow perch [28].

+The MNDNR stocks muskellunge in the Mississippi River, and although no muskellunge were sampled during the survey, there are reports of this fish species being caught in both Rice Lake and the adjoining reach of the Mississippi River.
 The MNDNR also stocks walleye in this region.
-Smallmouth bass is the primary management species of fish in Rice Lake, while walleye, northern pike, and muskellunge are secondary management species (27).
+Smallmouth bass is the primary management species of fish in Rice Lake, while walleye, northern pike, and muskellunge are secondary management species [27].

 The MNDNR's Minnesota Statewide Mussel Survey indicates that the nearest mussel survey site is located approximately 6 miles upstream of the Project on the Mississippi River.
 The site (ID 2007059) was surveyed in June 2007, during which four species were identified: paper floater, fatmucket, giant floater, and plain pocketbook.
-According to the MNDNR, each of these is a common mussel species with a population that is presumed to be healthy.
+According to the MNDNR, each of these is a common mussel species and the population is presumed to be healthy.